Rodgers throws 4 TDs as Packers beat Texans 35-20

 Malik Taylor scored his first career touchdown on a 1-yard reception late in the second quarter that put the Packers up 21-0 at halftime.

-Texans: CB Bradley Roby injured his knee in the first quarter and did not return. ...
+Texans: Crennel said he didn’t think that Roby’s injury was major. ...
 LB Kyle Emanuel left the game to be evaluated for a concussion in the fourth quarter.

 Packers: LB Krys Barnes injured his shoulder in the first half. ...
 S Raven Greene hurt an oblique in the fourth quarter.